 One of the things that some people have suggested—I think it was intimated in an earlier intervention—is Crown use of patents, to allow the use of generic drugs and effectively remove patents from pharmaceutical companies.
 Obviously, that is in extremis.
 There is an inherent problem with the potential lack of investment in future research, should we start taking away patents from private companies.

 The hon.
 Gentleman is making a very powerful speech, and I stand here today representing my constituents.
 Does he agree that when factoring in costs, NICE should also factor in the ongoing costs that not treating cystic fibrosis will bring?
 It needs to factor in the cost of the additional mental health treatment and other health treatments that will be needed, and possibly even the cost of lung transplants.
-This is not a simple comparison between the cost of treatment; other things need to be taken into account.
+This is not a simple comparison with the cost of treatment; other things need to be taken into account.

 The hon.
 Lady has hit on a really crucial point.
 The underlying thing that I took away from my meeting with the people living with CF this morning was mental health, which ran through all their situations.